NativeScript/nativescript-angular-guide/src/chapters/chapter4.md

 JS:     at NoProviderError.AbstractProviderError [as constructor] (/data/data/org.nativescript.groceries/files/app/tns_modules/angular2/src/core/di/exceptions.js:38:16)
 ```

 The problem here is your new `GroceryListService` uses the `Http` service, but that `Http` service is never included in your component’s `providers` array.
 You could add `HTTP_PROVIDERS` to this array, as you did in `login.component.ts`, but it seems a little silly to add `HTTP_PROVIDERS` to every page that you build.
-And as it turns out, Angular 2 providers a simpler way of handling this, by allowing you to add common providers to parent components.
+And as it turns out, Angular 2 has a simpler way of handling this, by allowing you to add common providers to parent components.

 <h4 class="exercise-start">
     <b>Exercise</b>: Declaring providers